ijbd/assetra/README.rst

 Platform & Python Version Compatibility
 ---------------------------------------
-Due to required dependencies, `assetra` is currently availible with the following versions of Python on the listed operating systems.
+Due to required dependencies, `assetra` is currently available with the following versions of Python on the listed operating systems.
 As dependencies are updated we will continue to automatically update this matrix.

 +------------------+-----------------+-----------------+-----------------+-----------------+-----------------+